-CreativeWorks is a vocational training program in theater production and digital media that prepares youth and young adults to secure employment and prepare for higher education.
+CreativeWorks is a vocational training program, in Mount Rainier, MD, in theater production and digital media that prepares youth and young adults to secure employment and prepare for higher education.

-The program was created in 2008 in response to the high teen unemployment rate in Prince George’s County, where workers age 21 and under have an unemployment rate of 27.1% compared to 23.5% for the state of Maryland.
+The program was created in 2008 in response to the high teen unemployment rate in Prince George’s County.

-CHANGED ATTITUDE: With support from Joe’s staff, participants believe they are capable and deserving of a future that involves a good job and/or higher education.
+CHANGED ATTITUDE: With support form Joe’s staff, participants came to believe they are capable and deserving of a future that involves a good job and/or higher education.

 CHANGED ASPIRATIONS: Participants realize they are capable of success as they are introduced to colleges, employers and other partner organizations.

 NEW SKILLS: With professional instructors and equipment, participants learn marketable skills they can put to use immediately for internships and employment.

 NEW OPPORTUNITIES: Participants have increased job opportunities and support to apply to college and/or other training programs.

 In eight years, more than 300 students have been served by CreativeWorks: